acbsp/bonafide.guru/en/contents.rst

 succession descending from six Goswamis and up to Bhaktisiddhanta Sarasvati Thakur are - *radha-priya-sakhi*, dear maids, nearest companions of Radharani.
-They were all preparing "ground" for the plays of Srimati Radharani - Srila Prabhupada.
+They were all preparing "ground" for the plays of Śrīmatī Radharani - Srila Prabhupada.
 Each of them was capable of liberating all three worlds, but they acted in accordance with to plan of Lord Krishna.
-Even when Caytanya Mahaprabhu was on the planet Himself, He only initiated this great Movement of Sankirtana, but main role in these Lila Lord has given to His sweetheart Srimati Radharani ― Srila Prabhupada.
+Even when Caytanya Mahaprabhu was on the planet Himself, He only initiated this great Movement of Saṅkīrtana, but main role in these Lila Lord has given to His sweetheart Śrīmatī Radharani ― Srila Prabhupada.

-Lilas of Lord Krishna and His eternal beloved Srimati Radharani are amazingly beautiful, inexhaustible and endless, they are innumerable just like waves in the ocean, they are instinct with boundless bliss, happiness and greatest pure love!
+Lilas of Lord Krishna and His eternal beloved Śrīmatī Radharani are amazingly beautiful, inexhaustible and endless, they are innumerable just like waves in the ocean, they are instinct with boundless bliss, happiness and greatest pure love!
 As a matter of fact Radha-Krishna ― is